gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### More robust dependency resolve rules

 The dependency resolve rules introduced in Gradle 1.4 are getting more robust.
-It is now possible to change group, name and/or version of the dependency when it is resolved.
+It is now possible to change group, name and/or version of a requested dependency when it is resolved.
-Previously, only version could be updated just before the dependency is resolved.
+Previously, only the version could be updated via a dependency resolve rule.

     configurations.all {
         resolutionStrategy.eachDependency { DependencyResolveDetails details ->